Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks

 This effect is visualized in Figure \ref{fig:dead_parameters}.
-The top displays a heatmap that highlights the sensitivity of parameters (the gradient w.r.t. the input) for a certain data point.
+The top displays a heatmap that highlights the sensitivity of parameters (the gradient w.r.t. the input) for a subset of the test dataset of ENB (left) and California (right).
 Light colours denote high sensitivity and dark colours low sensitivity.
 Below the average gradient of all data points w.r.t. a certain parameter is shown.
-Both plots indicate that only a few parameters are responsive for most data points.
-According to Table \ref{tab:DeadParam}, for ENB the used neural network has the least amount of sensitive parameters.
+For ENB both plots indicate that only a few parameters are highly responsive for most data points.
 If a subset method can capture these parameters, it shall perform well.
-In contrast, for California the sensitivity is more spread and hence, a linear combination could be more appropriate.
+In contrast, for California the sensitivity is more spread and hence, a linear combination can be more appropriate.